arbor-sim/arbor/doc/morphology.rst

   :width: 300
   :align: center

+  Samples 2 and 3 are collocated with different radii.

 .. figure:: gen-images/morph2c.svg
-  :width: 300
+  :width: 600
   :align: center

-  really confusions
+  The resulting morphology has a step discontinuity in radius.

 .. _morph-tree3:

-Tree₃: Y-shaped cell
+Example 3: Y-shaped cell
 """"""""""""""""""""""""""""""

 The simplest branching morphology is a cable that bifurcates, a *y-shaped cell*.